andystoica/sensor-monitor/readme.md

 ### Data sources

 - [x] Node_exporter provides real time metrics for the running host
+- [x] Open Weather Exporter fetches data from the open API and makes it available to Prometheus in Open Metrics format
 - [x] Array or Arduino based wireless sensors collecting information about air, light, humidity and noise
 	- 	[x] Wireless indoor Air sensor with D1 Mini and BME280 (temperature, relative humidity and pressure)
+	-  [x] Wireless outdoor Air and Ambient Light sensors with BME280 and BH1750
-	-  [x] Wireless outdoor Air, Light and Soil sensors with BME280, BH1750 and SEN0193
+	-  [ ] Wireless outdoor Light Controller with Ambient Light and Soil moisture sensors (BH1750 and SEN0193)
 	-  [ ] Wireless outdoor UV and background noise sensor

 ### Home automation